jlphillipsphd/mdsctk/README.md

     $ make

-(If you gave difficulties with setting up the build system using cmake, an auxiliary Makefile is provided with the source code and can be edited by hand.
+(If you gave difficulties with setting up the build system using cmake, an auxiliary Makefile (Makefile.old) is provided with the source code and can be edited by hand.
 Sometimes, this will be easier than trying to get cmake to find all of the required elements using it's search tools.
-However, the provided Makefile is currently deprecated, and will eventually be removed from the project.)
+However, the provided Makefile is currently deprecated, and will eventually be removed from the project.
+Just copy Makefile.old to Makefile and make your needed edits.)

 All binaries should now be built.
 You might consider putting the source directory in your PATH for ease of use.